btbristow/bookstore-management-api/docs/reference/delete-customers.md

 # DELETE customers

 Use `DELETE` with the `customers` endpoint to remove customers from a store database.
-When you delete customers, you must also [delete their orders](delete-orders.md) in a separate API request.
+When you delete customers, you must also [delete their orders](delete-orders.md).

 ## Request